 - Käppele Sanctuary (Wallfahrtskirche Mariä Heimsuchung)

 - St. Kilian’s Cathedral (Würzburger Cathedral)

 Käppele Sanctuary (Wallfahrtskirche Mariä Heimsuchung)

 First on the list is the Kappele, which has the most beautiful church interiors in the city.
 It is a pilgrimage church perched on the hills of Wurzburg, built in the mid-18th century.

 Kapelle inhibits Rococo-style architecture, magnificent ceiling frescos, and stucco works all over the walls and ceilings of the church.

 It also has a neoclassical high altar and an impressive organ nearly 300 years old now.
 The benches are a work of art as well.

 Käppele Sanctuary is a church and a work of art indeed.

 Some visitors who came to Kapelle had a tranquil experience visiting the church.

 If you ask me, tranquility is one of the best things that I think I can acquire here.
-In today’s world full of anxiety triggering, attention shortening “noise,” quiet is what we need to get some sort of mental health rejuvenation.
+In today’s world full of anxiety-triggering, attention-shortening “noise,” quiet is what we need to get some mental health rejuvenation.